appressoas/django_cradmin/docs/gettingstartedguide.rst

         </section>
     {% endblock content %}

-In the ``test_account_index`` file we can now write a test where only one of two users email should show in the template
+In the ``test_account_dashboard`` file we can now write a test where only one of two users email should show in the template
 ::

     def test_only_account_where_user_is_admin_shows_on_page(self):